 - Reviewing monthly reports with the MDM for applicability

 - Maintaining a GIT branch that incorporated the agreed upon patches and updates

 Provided major upgrade deliverables, including:

 - Summary reports that included release date, hardware version information, change log and versioning for all software modules, feature changes since last release, test report and security audit reports

 - Test binaries, source code, work orders and recipes, change log, drivers BOM, Software Bill of Materials (SBOM), license manifest, and test reports

 Timesys provided the security and BSP maintenance expertise required to keep the medical device manufacturer’s product line updated, in sync, and secure during deployment.
-By engaging with Timesys for BSP Lifecycle Maintenance, the MDM was able to streamline compliance with the FDA’s cybersecurity guidance for medical devices, and it was able to dedicate its resources to developing its state-of-the-art applications while Timesys focused on maintaining the security posture of the company’s product line.
+By engaging with Timesys for BSP Lifecycle Maintenance which included Vigiles for vulnerability monitoring and management, the MDM was able to streamline compliance with the FDA’s cybersecurity guidance for medical devices.
+And it was able to dedicate its resources to developing its state-of-the-art applications while Timesys focused on maintaining the security posture of the company’s product line.